Rent safe and private dog parks hosted by locals

 Keep your walks short and sweet

-Remember when we said your puppy’s brain isn’t fully developed until a couple years of age?
-While young dogs can learn so much, it’s important to understand their impulse control and attention span limitations to meet them where they’re at.
+While young dogs can learn so much, it’s important to understand their impulse control and attention span limitations.
+Meet them where they’re at.
 In order to be a good dog guardian, you need to be fair to your puppy!

 Mix in play and other activities to keep your young pup’s focus

 Your canine companion is too little to go on long, focused hikes just yet.
 Aim for about five minutes of exercise for each month of age, and stick to low impact exercise to protect your pup's joints.
-(More on your dog's physical exercise needs with a link to a calculator guide at the end of this article.)

-Reward often!
+Reward your puppy often!

 The more you reward what you want to see, the less you'll have to deal with undesirable behaviors.

-Practice skills in low-distraction environments first
+Practice your puppy's skills in low-distraction environments first

-Your puppy has very sensitive noses and ears.
-Plus they’re still learning about the world around them, so novelty is everywhere!
-What that means for your loose-leash training?
+What does that mean for your loose-leash training?
 The busy park is not the place to start teaching a brand-new behavior.
-Your quiet living room, on the other hand?
-Perfect!
+Your quiet living room, on the other hand, is perfect.

 a small dog looks up at its owner while sitting on leash